goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

 ## Route handlers

 Route handlers handle HTTP requests from users/other apps.
-It needs to talk to `Auth system` to authenticate/authorize the request.

-Once the request has been authenticated/authorized, the route handler can do some pre-processing before firing an `event` or calling a `RPC`.
+First, It needs to talk to `Auth system` to authenticate/authorize the request.

-If you expect an immediate response, you should use `rpc`, but if you just want to fire an event and forget it, you should use `mb` instead.
+Once the auth system check the request, the route handler will do some pre-processing and fire an `event` or call a `RPC`.

 See these examples: